Latex gloves are a bad deal.

 What to do?

 OSHA suggests using "hypoallergenic gloves" and recommends powder-free gloves.
-Two examples of such gloves would be:
+Three examples of such gloves would be:

 The cost of these gloves has become more competitive recently.
 The change is already afoot because adopting the use of non-latex gloves has benefits for workers, consumers, and the food industry.